 This popular candy is from the Italian manufacturer FERRERO S.p.A. who also produces ‘Raffaello’ Coconut Truffles (another favorite of mine!).
 If you love coconut, don’t miss to check out my Coconut Balls Recipe.

-These hazelnut truffles are filled with healthy raw cacao, good fats, and can be made without refined sugar.
+These hazelnut truffles are filled with healthy raw cacao, and good fats, and can be made without refined sugar.
 Let’s take a closer look at the ingredients:

 Cacao Powder: Is one of the best sources of antioxidants on the planet.
 Not to mention rich in other vitamins, minerals, and fiber.
 It can improve heart health, lower blood pressure, and it can even boost our mood.

 Hazelnuts: Are absolutely loaded with healthy fats and omega fatty acids, as well as fiber, vitamin A, manganese, and copper.
 They are also a great source of antioxidants with possibly anti-cancer properties, anti-inflammatory properties, and can benefit heart health.

 Coconut Oil: Contains healthy fatty acids such as medium-chain triglycerides (MCTs).
 Coconut oil also may have antimicrobial effects, can raise good cholesterol levels (HDL), improve digestion, and possibly even boost brain function.
 It’s also good for your teeth, skin, and hair.

 The Crispy Element